I’ve been a bohemian soul my whole life. Lace and linens and flowers in your hair, barefoot in the wild.

 4. Historical Architecture

 Whichever location you choose for your wedding, you’re sure to find some unique historical architecture to play with.
-The Van Hornes Estate on Minister’s Island just outside of Saint Andrews NB was such a stunning location.
-Not to mention that weddings booked there are given the Island to themselves, between the tides.
+The Van Horne Estate on Minister’s Island just outside of Saint Andrews NB was such a stunning location.
+Not to mention that weddings booked there are given the Island to themselves, between the tide times.